TiCaLiBrO/Trillidium/README.md

 All `hard` variables persist across multiple runs of a program.
 This is their main purpose.
 They are essitially just a more user-friendly and variable-consistent way of doing write() operations.

-Writing to disc space is usually very slow compared to register space.
+Writing to disk space is usually very slow compared to register space.
 It's recommended that you make `hard` variables either read-only or read-mostly.
 Here, "read-mostly" just means that read operations occur more often than write operations.
 The `hard` variables are made even slower to modify by having automatic safety measures in place to prevent corruption.
 During any change to a `hard` variable, a three-step process begins.